mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 * Replace vs Remove-and-Add
 * Backup for a node will work a replaced node, because same tokens are used to bring replaced node into cluster
-* Best option is replce instead of remove-and-add
+* Best option is replace instead of remove-and-add
 * -Dcassandra.replace_address=<IP_ADDRESS_OF_DEAD_NODE> // has to change in JVM.options
   * Above line informs cluster that node will have same range of tokens as existing dead node
 * Once replaced, we should remove  -Dcassandra.replace_address=<IP_ADDRESS_OF_DEAD_NODE>